Frequently Asked Questions

 An International Society of Arboriculture Certified Arborist is someone who has taken the time to study the art and science of tree care, and pass a comprehensive exam.
 A minimum of three years experience in the field is required to qualify to take the exam.
 A Certified Arborist is required to complete at least 30 CEUs (Continuing Education Units) every three years to maintain a current certification.
 In our case, ISA Certified Arborist Michael passed the exam in the early 1990s, and with the exception of a brief sabbatical, has maintained his status ever since.
 He even took the next step and obtained the highest level of certification to become an ISA Board Certified Master Arborist in 2012.
 ISA Certified Arborist Sarah passed the exam in 2020.

 An ISA Certified Master Arborist is a higher level of certification.
 Twice the experience and education are required before one can apply to take the Master Arborist exam.
 An ISA Certified Master Arborist also must complete 60 CEUs (Continuing Education Units) every three years to maintain this level of certification.
 An ISA Certified Arborist, 30 CEUs per three years.
+Only 2% of all ISA Certified Arborist worldwide have attained Master Certification.
+Both are required to sign an ISA Board Certified Master Arborist® Code of Ethics.
+Essentially, you get the top of the profession when you contact Skywalker’s ISA Certified Master Arborist, Michael Richardson.

 The two differ in their skill sets, knowledge and in the physical location of most of their work.
 Rarely does a logger have to work around structures.
 Arborists almost always do.
 If your tree(s) is close to structures or people, or if it requires expertise in tree physiology, you need a Certified Arborist.
 Beyond in-depth botanical knowledge of trees we learn specialized climbing techniques and how to safely trim and remove trees in close proximity to people, structures and roads.
 This differs significantly from the logger’s skill sets.
 When you hire us, you get a very experienced, insured arborist/climber with a proven safety record.